apache/inlong-website/docs/data_node/extract_node/postgresql-cdc.md

 | slot.name | optional | flink | String | The name of the PostgreSQL logical decoding slot that was created for streaming changes from a particular plug-in for a particular database/schema.
 The server uses this slot to stream events to the connector that you are configuring.
 Slot names must conform to PostgreSQL replication slot naming rules, which state: "Each replication slot has a name, which can contain lower-case letters, numbers, and the underscore character." |
 | debezium.* | optional | (none) | String | Pass-through Debezium's properties to Debezium Embedded Engine which is used to capture data changes from Postgres server.
 For example: 'debezium.snapshot.mode' = 'never'.
 See more about the [Debezium's Postgres Connector properties](https://debezium.io/documentation/reference/1.5/connectors/postgresql.html#postgresql-connector-properties). |

-Note: `slot.name` is recommended to set for different tables to avoid the potential PSQLException: ERROR: replication slot "flink" is active for PID 974 error.
+**Note**: `slot.name` is recommended to set for different tables to avoid the potential PSQLException: ERROR: replication slot "flink" is active for PID 974 error.
-Note: PSQLException: ERROR: all replication slots are in use Hint: Free one or increase max_replication_slots.
+**Note**: PSQLException: ERROR: all replication slots are in use Hint: Free one or increase max_replication_slots.
 We can delete slot by the following statement.
 ```sql
 SELECT*FROM pg_replication_slots;
 -- get slot name is flink. delete it